GeertJohan/go.linenoise/README.md

 [godoc.org/github.com/GeertJohan/go.linenoise](http://godoc.org/github.com/GeertJohan/go.linenoise)

 ### License
 All code in this repository is licensed under a BSD license.
-Unless otherwise noted in a file: see [LICENSE].
+Unless otherwise noted in a file: see [LICENSE](LICENSE).